davzzd/StreamSmart/README.md

 - **🎭 Browse Movies**: Discover trending, popular, top-rated, and upcoming movies
 - **🔍 Search**: Search for your favorite movies with real-time results
 - **💾 Save Movies**: Save movies to watch later with local storage
-- **🎥 Stream Movies**: Watch movies directly in the app using Vidfast.pro
 - **📱 Cross-Platform**: Works on iOS(not yet implemented), Android, and Web
 - **🎨 Beautiful UI**: Modern design with NativeWind/Tailwind styling
 - **⚡ Fast & Responsive**: Optimized performance with React Native